MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 1. Restart the reference device

-1. Configuring and enabling the overlay and protection is best done through scripting but for this lab we'll configure using command line
+1. Configuring and enabling the overlay and protection is best done through scripting but for this lab we configure using command line

    For more information about the UWF, including sample scripts, see [Unified write filter](/windows-hardware/customize/enterprise/unified-write-filter).

-1. At an Admistrative Command prompt, run the following commands
+1. At an Administrative Command prompt, run the following commands

    ```cmd
    uwfmgr volume protect c: